King Crin: Italy

+About King Pig

 In a Sicilian variant collected by Laura Gonzenbach, Vom Re Porco ("About King Pig"), a queen wishes for a son, even if it is a pig, and thus one is born.
 Years later, the pig son wants to marry.
 He marries three times: the first two times, after the marriage, he plays in the mud and tries to climb onto the bride's lap, but she rejects him.
 On the wedding night, the pig prince takes off his skin, becomes a handsome human prince and kills his wife.
 With the third bride, she accepts the dirty bridegroom and her life is spared on her wedding night.
 She also learns her husband is an enchanted prince and must not reveal the truth to anyone.
 However, she tells the queen and her pig husband disappears.
 The princess, then, is forced to seek him out in a distant kingdom.
 On her journey, she meets three old hermits, who give her a hazelnut, a nut and an almond.
 Finally, the princess reaches the foreign queen's realm, and cracks open the hermits' presents: first, she finds a golden hen with golden chicks; next, she finds a golden toy schoolgirl and pupils; lastly, a golden eagle.
 The girl uses the golden objects to buy three nights in her husband's bed.

+The Prince with the Pigskin

 In a Venetian variant, Der Prinz mit der Schweinshaut ("The Prince with the Pigskin"), an evil sorceress curses a neighbouring king so that his wife gives birth to "a prince wearing a pigskin".
 He marries two princesses who insult him when he dries off his body with their bridal dress and he kills them for it.
 He marries the third princess, who does not seen to mind his drying off his body with her dress.
 This pleases the pig prince, who lets her see his true form, in exchange for her keeping the secret.
 When they attend a tournament the next day, the Queen Mother notices the handsome man by her daughter-in-law's side and thinks it is not her son.
-Soon, the queen confronts the princess, who is forced to reveal the truth to her mother-in-law.
-The queen burns the pigskin and the prince disappears.
+Soon, the queen confronts the princess, who is forced to reveal the truth to her mother-in-law and the location of the pig prince's pigskin.
+The queen takes the pigskin from the ashbox and burns it, causing the prince to disappear.
 The princess goes on a quest to rescue him, by meeting the Stella d'Oro ("Abendstern"), the Sun and the Wind.
 She gains from each a hazelnut, a nut and an almond.
 The princess hires herself as a goose herd for a second spouse, and cracks opens the nuts: she finds a dress "the colour of the Stella d'Oro" in the first; a dress the colour of the sun in the second, and "an even more beautiful dress" in the third.
 The princess uses the three dresses to bribe for three nights with her husband.